istio/enhancements/features/revision_tags.md

 **Design**

-- [x] Design doc describing the intention of the feature, how it will be implemented, and any thoughts on how to test the feature has been approved by relevant work group leads
+- [x] Design doc describing the intention of the feature, how it will be implemented, and any thoughts on how to test the feature have been approved by relevant work group leads
 - [x] Feature coverage and test plans written and approved (in main design doc).